Chocolate Espresso-Nut Torte

 - Place egg whites in a large bowl; let stand at room temperature for 30 minutes.
 Line the bottom of a greased 9-in springform pan with waxed paper; grease the paper and dust with cocoa.
 Set aside.

 - Place hazelnuts and brown sugar in a food processor; cover and process until ground.
-In a large bowl, cream butter and sugar until light and fluffy, about 5 minutes.
-Add egg yolks, one at a time, beating well after each addition.
+In a second large bowl, cream butter and sugar until light and fluffy, about 5 minutes.
+Add 1 egg yolk at a time, beating well after each addition.
 Beat in the melted chocolate, espresso powder, extract and salt.
 Gradually add hazelnut mixture.

-- In a large bowl with clean beaters, beat egg whites until stiff peaks form.
+- In the first large bowl, with clean beaters beat egg whites until stiff peaks form.
 Fold into batter.
 Spread into prepared pan.
 Place pan on a baking sheet.

 - Place chocolate in a small bowl.
 In a small saucepan, bring cream just to a boil.
 Pour over chocolate; whisk until smooth.
 Cool, stirring occasionally, to room temperature or until ganache reaches a spreading consistency, about 30 minutes.